dtcenter/METplus/docs/Users_Guide/wrappers.rst

 This wrapper does not have a corresponding MET tool but instead wraps the logic necessary to create plots of cyclone tracks.
 Currently only the output from the MET tc-pairs tool can be plotted.
+If used on an internet-limited system, additional dependencies may apply.
+See :ref:`install` for details.

 METplus Configuration
 ---------------------